dxpr/ckeditor5-ai-agent/README.md

-@dxpr/ckeditor5-ai-assist
+@dxpr/ckeditor5-ai-agent
 =========================

-# AiAssist CKEditor Plugin
+# AiAgent CKEditor Plugin

-`AiAssist` is a CKEditor 5 plugin designed to integrate AI-assisted text generation within the CKEditor.
+`AiAgent` is a CKEditor 5 plugin designed to integrate AI-assisted text generation within the CKEditor.
 The plugin allows users to interact with AI models like GPT-4 and many more to generate, modify, or enhance content directly within the editor.

 ## Table of Contents